 When you are creating a workstation, you can go with the mini ITX.
 It is because you will not need high RAM.
 You will not need extra slots to integrate graphics cards.
 That is why, when building a workstation, you can go with the mini ITX if you’re short on space.
 You have to keep in mind the heat dissipation factor due to the cramped size before making this decision.

-If you are building a computer for browsing, occasional office work and for watching movies, the Micro ATX is a good option.
+If you are building a computer for browsing, occasional office work, and watching movies, the Micro ATX motherboard is a good option.
 That is because you can comfortably accommodate a motherboard with big dimensions.
 Moreover, it is affordable, as well.
-Even if you’re buying ready-made CPU for your desktop, it is most likely to be a micro ATX due to the cost factor.
+Even if you’re buying a ready-made CPU for your desktop, it is most likely to be a micro ATX due to the cost factor.
 Only when you are assembling it yourself, you can go with the mini ITX to reduce the size of your motherboard.

 As you can see, when you compare micro ATX vs Mini ITX, there are quite a few differences that you can take into account.
 The final motherboard which whether ITX or micro ATX you choose will be dependent on the type of machine that you are creating.
 We have shared with you multiple cases that will help you understand which one you should choose.
 It is essential to follow our guide above not just to understand the difference between these two but also to understand which one you should choose.